Rochester Fire Department captain linked to racist party allegations retires - NewsBreak

 ROCHESTER, N.Y.
 (WROC) — Rochester Fire Department Captain Jeff Krywy, who was accused of bringing an on-duty firefighter to a racist mock Juneteenth party, decided to retire Monday, after being told he must leave the RFD.

 Krywy was accused of forcing three subordinates, including 14-year veteran Jerrod Jones, to attend a private Juneteenth spoof party while on the clock on July 7.
-Jones said the party had large Juneteenth celebration flags propped up on the lawn, along with buckets of fried chicken.
+Jones said the party had large Juneteenth celebration flags propped up on the lawn, along with buckets of fried chicken.208K borrowers will have $3.9B in student debt discharged by Education Dept.: Here’s why

 At one point Jones says he saw Krywy receive a party favor bag that contained a bottle of cognac and a Juneteenth commemorative cup.